 In addition to giving content and direction to the study of administrative constitutionalism, this history enriches legal scholarship in three ways: (1) it provides context for the “new federalism” revolution of the last decades of the twentieth century; (2) it opens up new questions about today’s “uncooperative federalism”; and (3) it helps explain the penurious protections that today’s equal protection jurisprudence offers the poor.

 Fourteenth Amendment, Equal Protection, Administrative Law, Administrative Constitutionalism, Poverty Law, Federalism, Cooperative Federalism, Welfare, Grants-in-Aid, Social Security Act, welfare state, welfare rights, civil rights, New Deal, Legal history

 Tani, Karen M., "Administrative Equal Protection: Federalism, the Fourteenth Amendment, and the Rights of the Poor" (2015).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2524.